xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 ----

-# APPENDIX B Statistical Trends in the Fetchmail Project’s Growth
+# APPENDIX B Statistical Trends in the Fetchmail Project's Growth

 ----